Thresholding

 • Inspect histogram using [Analyze > Histogram] or [Ctrl-H]

-• Lower threshold level which is the value that you observed in the aforementioned step that would separate foreground and background
+• Upper slider is lower threshold level, which is the value that you observed in the aforementioned step that would separate foreground and background

-• Upper threshold level can be set to the maximum bit depth (in this case 255)
+• Lower slide is the upper threshold level.
+This can be set to the maximum value of the bit depth (in this case 255)

 ImageJ Macro